-Slack has rapidly risen to the top of the online communication platform pile.
-The instant messaging-cum-team workspace has won many major customers since its 2013 arrival.
-Slack’s success is built upon a simple understanding — life is all about communication.
-And email is no longer appropriate for fast-paced working environments.
+Slack sits firmly at the top of the online communication platform pile.
+The instant messaging cum team collaboration workspace has millions of users from businesses and organizations of all sizes.
+Slack’s success is built upon a simple idea—life is all about communication, and email is no longer suitable for fast-paced working environments.

-That isn’t to say there is no place for email.
-But email conversation threads often become disjointed, tangled messes with multiple respondents.
-Why waste time when there is simply a better option available?
+That’s not to say there isn’t a place for email.
+But email threads become disjointed, tangled messes with multiple respondents.
+Why waste time when there is a better option available?

 1. Rocket Chat

-Rocket Chat is an open source Slack alternative.
+Rocket Chat is an open-source Slack alternative.
 This means the chat client is completely customizable if your programming skills are up to scratch.
 Rocket Chat is a resolute experience out-of-the-box.
-It offers many features that free and paid Slack versions doesn’t have:
+It offers many features that free and paid Slack versions don’t have: